RianBrug/be-task-ca/README.md

 If you have not installed poetry you find instructions [here](https://python-poetry.org/).

+Also make sure you have graphviz installed, in MacOS you can install it using `brew install graphviz`.

 1. `docker-compose up` - runs a postgres instance for development
 2. `poetry install` - install all dependency for the project
 3. `poetry run schema` - creates the database schema in the postgres instance
 4. `poetry run start` - runs the development server at port 8000
 5. `/postman` - contains an postman environment and collections to test the project
+6. `docker-compose down -v` - stops the postgres instance and removes the volume

 ## Other commands